SIGN UP NOW – SPACE IS LIMITED!!

 The weekend includes:

-· Friday afternoon at 5 pm for dinner and and evening of writing exercises
+· Friday dinner and evening of writing exercises

-· Saturday morning class from 9 – 11:30 am of generative writing towards a new poem
+· Saturday morning class: generative writing towards a new poem

 · Saturday afternoon workshop for newly created poems

 · Friday and Sunday dinner, two breakfasts and two lunches